 Milestone 4: Collodion Process- Frederick Scott Archer

 In 1851, English sculptor Frederick Scott Archer invented the collodion process with Gustave Lee Grey.
 In this process, glass plates were coated with a collodion solution and exposed as wet plates to create negatives.
 These negatives were then reproduced on photographic paper.
 It mainly requires a portable darkroom, a time-sensitive process, to carry over.
 However, it remained one of the most prevalent photographic methods until the 1880s due to its reduced exposure time.

 Milestone 5: Dry Plates technology – Richard Maddox

-Dry plates technology is another breakthrough invention that replaced hazardous wet plates in the 1870s.
+Dry plate technology is another breakthrough invention that replaced hazardous wet plates in the 1870s.
 Additionally, the ability to store dry plates until use and the flexibility over the development of negatives were highly advantageous.
 Since the dry gelatin plates were almost equal to the wet plates in speed and quality, it paved the way for smaller hand-held cameras.
 Therefore, this period saw the development of the first camera with a mechanical shutter.
 This process stayed on for a while until the development of the film.

 Milestone 6: The birth of Kodak and the invention of film – George Eastman

 Before the 1880s, photography was confined only to professionals and the elite class.
-However, once George Eastman’s company, Kodak, kickstarter in the 1880s, it made photography commoner’s art.
+However, once George Eastman’s company, Kodak, kickstarted in the 1880s, it made photography a commoner’s art.
 Eastman developed a flexible film which eventually led to the invention of the first film camera.
 This camera was the most affordable and consisted of a single film capable of photographing 100 photos before replacement.
 Additionally, it had a single shutter speed and a fixed lens.
 However, the cost of the film was high, and its size was greater than 35 mm film.